Water Permit Renewal for Mining Exploration - Sally, Boyer, Geordie, and Marathon Lakes

 Official title: Generation PGM Inc. - Permit to take water

-A mining company wants to renew its permit to take water from 22 lakes near Thunder Bay for exploratory drilling.
-Generation PGM Inc. would draw up to 100,000 litres per day from each lake, year-round, for up to 10 years.
-This is classified as a Category 3 permit—the highest risk level for environmental impact.
+Generation PGM Inc. wants to renew its permit to take water from 22 lakes near Thunder Bay for exploratory drilling.
+This is a Category 3 permit—the highest risk category for environmental impact.
+The company could draw up to 100,000 litres per day from each lake, year-round, for up to 10 years.

 Why This Matters

 Live near these lakes in the Thunder Bay district?
-This permit could affect local water levels for years.
-The company wants to draw water from 22 different lakes—some named, some unnamed—for mining exploration.
+This permit could affect water levels in lakes you fish, paddle, or draw water from.
 Category 3 means the province considers this a high-risk water taking.
+If you rely on these waterbodies, now's the time to weigh in.

 What Could Change

-If approved, Generation PGM Inc. could take up to 100,000 litres daily from each of 22 lakes for exploratory drilling.
-Some permits would last over 2 years, one up to 10 years.
-The ministry may impose conditions to protect water levels and aquatic ecosystems.
+If approved, Generation PGM could draw water from 22 lakes for exploratory drilling operations.
+Some permits would last over 2 years, others up to 10 years.
+The Ministry may impose conditions on pumping rates or monitoring requirements.

 Key Issues